drvmukhin/YoPolygons/readme.md

 ## Overview

-This project provides a tool for converting segmentation masks generated from a YOLO model (e.g., YOLOv8 or YOLOv11) into YOLO-compatible polygon segmentation labels.
+This project provides a Python package, `YoPolygons`, for converting segmentation masks generated from a YOLO model (e.g., YOLOv8 or YOLOv11) into YOLO-compatible polygon segmentation labels.
 The primary goal is to extract contours from binary masks, reduce the number of points using polygon approximation, and normalize the coordinates to create label files suitable for training YOLO segmentation models.
 The project relies on OpenCV and NumPy for processing.

 ## Key Features